Can I Make a Medical Negligence Claim for a Misdiagnosis?

 Delayed diagnosis occurs when a medical professional does not diagnose your condition within a reasonable period.
 In contrast, a failure to diagnose means your doctor completely misses your diagnosis.
 This includes situations where they correctly diagnose one illness but fail to diagnose another.

-If your doctor’s actions are accepted by their wider professional community, making a Medical Negligence case for misdiagnosis will be more challenging.
+If your doctor’s actions are accepted by their wider professional community, making a medical negligence misdiagnosis claim will be more challenging.

 3. Harm or injury